 The Beach Boys have continued to create and perform with the same bold imagination and style that marked their explosive debut over 50 years ago.
 In 2013, their Capitol Records release, Sounds of Summer (RIAA certified triple platinum with over three million in sales and climbing), and its companion The Warmth of the Sun marked a resurgence in Beach Boys interest that again rocked the world.

-Even more than the Beatles, The Beach Boys found through their music the key to unfading youth— and they made copies for everyone.
-To these guys, the beach isn’t just a place where the surf comes to play— it’s where life is renewed and made whole again.
+The Beach Boys found through their music the key to unfading youth - and they made copies for everyone.
+To these guys, the beach isn’t just a place where the surf comes to play - it’s where life is renewed and made whole again.

 On The Beach Boys’ horizon is a continued national/world tour and charity activities through Mike Love’s Love Foundation, which supports national environmental and educational initiatives.
 Love and The Beach Boys’ recent efforts raised over a quarter of a million dollars for the Red Cross to benefit victims of Hurricane Katrina and made additional contributions to the disaster relief in Haiti.